 Drivers can file a written complaint with the FMCSA if they feel they are being harassed.

-If a carrier knows, or should have known, that its actions would force a driver to violate HOS rules, the FMCSA considers it harassment.
+If a carrier knows, or should have known, that its actions would force a commercial driver to violate Hours of Service (HOS) rules, the FMCSA considers it harassment.